aakalaw/aakalaw.github.io/src/data/about.md

 # I like

 - Sudoku (because who doesn't love feeling both smart and confused at the same time?)
-- Guitar (it's like therapy, but with more strings)
-- Bicycle (for when you want to travel quickly and sweat profusely)
-- Karaoke (where tone-deafness becomes a superpower)
-- Billiards (because geometry should be this fun!)

 # Fun facts